sunilc18/Kong-Kubernetes/README.md

-# Installing Kong on Local Kubernetes Cluster
+# Install Kong on Kubernetes Cluster locally

 This guide will walk you through the steps to install Kong on a local Kubernetes cluster using the Helm chart.